WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 The Essential Model Documentation (EMD) contains high-level description intended to contain information on model formulation that can be easily compared between different models.
 EMD pages contain links to more in-depth model documentation for each source.

+??? info "Basic Concepts to Understand Variants"
     The source facet gives the name of the model and the variant facet represents each member of an ensemble for a given source.
 It can also be called the “ripf” identifier (“r” for realization, “i” for initialization, “p” for physics, and “f” for forcing).

 A useful tool to assess the models is the [Rapid Evaluation Framework (REF)][ref].
 It is an assessment of the models participating in the CMIP7 Assessment Fast Track (AFT).